yashy3nugu/Stanford-Dogs-InceptionV3/README.md

 # Instructions

+1. Download the code from the repository to your computer
-1. Open the ***Dog_classifier.ipynb*** file.
+2. Open the ***Dog_classifier.ipynb*** file from the repository in the browser.
-2. After opening click on the 'Open in Colab' button.
+3. After opening click on the 'Open in Colab' button.
 This will redirect you to a google colab environment.
-3. Download the files named ***'checkpoint', 'cp.ckpt.data-00000-of-00001', 'cp.ckpt.index' and 'kaggle.json'***.
+4. Download the files named ***'checkpoint', 'cp.ckpt.data-00000-of-00001', 'cp.ckpt.index' and 'kaggle.json'***.
-4. Run the code cells of the notebook.
+5. Run the code cells of the notebook.
-4. Ignore the code cells under headings labeled ***(*skip)*** if you only want to test the network without training.
+6. Ignore the code cells under headings labeled ***(*skip)*** if you only want to test the network without training.
-5. Upload the files ***'checkpoint', 'cp.ckpt.data-00000-of-00001' and 'cp.ckpt.index'*** when asked by the notebook.
+7. Upload the files ***'checkpoint', 'cp.ckpt.data-00000-of-00001' and 'cp.ckpt.index'*** when asked by the notebook.
 This will import the weights.
-6. Run the subsequent cells to upload your own images to test the network.
+8. Run the subsequent cells to upload your own images to test the network.
 Further instructions are given in the notebook